 3. Data Freshness

 B2B contact data decays fast.
 People change jobs, get promoted, switch companies.
-Industry analysts often cite a ballpark figure of 25–30% of B2B data going stale within a year.
-That means a database refreshed quarterly is serving you records that may already be outdated.
+Industry analysts commonly cite 25–30% of B2B data going stale within a year.
+A database refreshed quarterly is already serving outdated records.

 4. Compliance

 GDPR, CCPA, and other privacy regulations aren't optional.
-If you're selling into Europe, your data provider needs to have a legitimate basis for processing under GDPR, provide a clear opt-out mechanism, and offer a Data Processing Agreement (DPA).
+If you're selling into Europe, your data provider needs a legitimate basis for processing under GDPR, a clear opt-out mechanism, and a Data Processing Agreement.

 Ask where the data comes from.
-Public web sources (company websites, LinkedIn profiles, job boards) carry less legal risk than purchased lists with unclear provenance.
 Providers who can't clearly explain their data sourcing model should raise a red flag.

 5. Integration Capabilities